Track your meals

 Q2: Given the feature is not part of the application, how do you feel?

-Based on user responses, we labeled the features as "must-have feature", "performance feature," and "delightful feature."
+Based on user responses, we labeled 3 features:

 Delightful feature